Stabilization Bounds for Linear Finite Dynamical Systems: Introduction

 \subsection{Main Results}

-We present theorems which are height bounds for a linear finite dynamical system of the form $(\znm,f)$.
-As such they may be readily applied to a fixed point convergence test found in \cite[Section 3]{xu2009linear}.
+We present theorems which are height bounds for linear finite dynamical systems on free $\zn$-modules of the form $(\znm,f)$.
+As such they may be readily applied to the fixed point convergence test given in \eqref{eq:intro2}.
 The main results come in two varieties.
 One is independent of the defining function, and the other is based on the structure of smaller reduced systems.
-In addition we will see examples and numerical applications of the main theorems.